ADHD....Why can't you sit still?

 Diets high in refined sugar, artificial sweeteners, and chemical food additives, preservatives, process seed oils and low in antioxidants.

-There are higher rate of food intolerances and sentitives in children with ADHD.
+There is a higher rate of food intolerances and sensitivities in children with ADHD.

 Genetics